Hachez: History

 In 2012, Nauck and Kropp-Büttner sold their shares to the Danish Toms Group, but initially remained employed as managing directors with contracts until the end of 2014.
 Nauck resigned from his post in January 2013, Kropp-Büttner resigned in September 2013.
 Both remained with the company in an advisory capacity until their contracts expired at the end of 2014.
 Hachez was unprofitable after the takeover and in December 2014, the company decided to cut jobs at its Bremen location.
 The packaging was also revised in 2014 to be "a more attractive first choice among consumers".
 The company's packaging activities were relocated to Poland at the end of 2014, with production continuing to take place in Bremen.
 In mid-2015, Hachez employed around 360 people in Germany.
 On 28 February 2018, it was announced that Toms would be giving up the Hachez factory in Bremen at the turn of the year 2019/20.
 Production has taken place in Nowa Sól in Poland since 2020.
 The closure also resulted in the resignation of managing director Christian Strasoldo.
 In September 2019, the city of Bremen secured a Pre-sale right for the company premises in the Bremer Neustadt district and plans emerged for the continued use of the area.
 As of 2019, the HACHEZ brand has been distributed by Hanseatisches Chocoladen Kontor GmbH & Co.
 KG, Bremen, as the successor company to Hachez.
+In August 2024, the factory site was sold to Überseeinsel GmbH.

+Since the beginning of 2024, the distribution and marketing of the brand has also been handled by an external company.
+A remaining factory outlet, which sold broken chocolate, closed at the end of 2024.
+The operator explained the closure by stating that less broken chocolate was being produced due to improved equipment at the factory in Poland.

 Hachez ran a permanent exhibition on chocolate under the name Chocoversum at the Meßberghof in Hamburg from 2011 to 2021.
 Since 2021, it has continued to operate as an independent chocolate museum without Hachez's involvement.